 Here are a few simple rules that will help you optimize your efforts and get the best results.

-If you are calling businesses, forget predictive.
+- If you are calling businesses, forget predictive dialing.
 It will not do you any good because it can’t navigate the voice prompts.
-If your brand is important and you are not simply dialing anyone who will answer and hoping for the best, then rule out predictive; choose progressive or preview.
+If you want to protect your brand and are not simply dialing anyone who will answer and hope for the best, then rule out predictive; choose progressive or preview.